David Cassidy Hospitalized In Critical Condition, Placed In ‘Induced Coma With Multiple Organ Failure’

 “I want to focus on what I am, who I am and how I’ve been without any distractions,” he said.
 “I want to love.
 I want to enjoy life.”

 The dementia issue surfaced soon after his wife, Sue Shifrin-Cassidy, filed for divorce in 2014.
-She filed for divorce after Cassidy was arrest three times, in November 2010, August 2013, and January 2014, for DUI.
+She filed for divorce after Cassidy was arrested three times, in November 2010, August 2013, and January 2014, for DUI.
 He had reportedly struggled with substance abuse for years and spent some time in rehab in 2014.
 He filed for bankruptcy in February 2015.

 Cassidy received an Emmy nomination for his role in Police Story (TV series 1973-1978).
 He appeared in an episode of CSI: Crime Scene Investigation in 2013.